effectai/developer-docs/docs/initiatives.md

 # Ongoing Projects / Initiatives

-Welcome to the Effect Network roadmap transtioning to the Effect Network Ongoing Projects page!
+Welcome to the Effect Network Initiatives transtioning to the Effect Network Ongoing Projects page!
 This page lays out the big goals that the project aims to achieve in the coming year.
 It provides a good high-level overview of what is currently going on and the content is kept up to date with development.

-Most items on the roadmap link to an external issue or information page.
+Most items on the Initiative Map link to an external issue or information page.
 You are encouraged to contribute and join the discussion on the projects that interest you.